Our use of Cookies

 Forest Reproductive Material must meet OECD scheme requirements, with some minor exceptions where simpler conditions will apply.

-Am I able to export seed and other propagating material to the EU?
+Am I able to market seed and other propagating material in the EU?

-The EU have accepted a case to lift the prohibition on ware potatoes.
-This will mean that exports or movements to the EU and NI can continue, provided plant health requirements are met.
+Ware potato exports or movements to the EU and NI are permitted, provided plant health requirements are met.

 Crop Group